Dave Gillard passing by

 Davie and Willie, already fatherless.

-I am delighted to have been informed, in July 2009, as to the identities of the people here.
-My newly discovered third cousin believes this is the 1910 wedding photo of Dave's mother Ethel's second marriage.
-From the left he says they are Ethel May Hill, Fletcher William Hogarth, Ethel's father William Samuel Hill (aged 55) seated and holding his two grandsons, David and Willie, Ethel’s brother, Leslie Lewis Hill who would have been aged 22, and Ethel's sister, Beatrice Harriet Mary Hill.
-I think, however, that the woman on the right is my grandmother Ethel - from close comparison with two other photographs, one of which is above this one.
-I have no opinion about the men.
+I was delighted to be informed at last, in July 2009, as to the identities of the people here.
+My newly-discovered third cousin Adrian Spall believes this is the 1910 wedding photo of Dave's mother Ethel's second marriage.
+From the left he says they are Ethel May Hill, Fletcher William Hogarth, Ethel's father William Samuel Hill (aged 55) seated and holding his two grandsons, Willie and David, Ethel's brother, Leslie Lewis Hill who would have been aged 22, and Ethel's sister, Beatrice Harriet Mary Hill.

-David and Will in an exterior setting; all of the other childhood photographs were taken in the studio.
+David and Will in an exterior setting; the other childhood photographs were taken in the studio.

-Dave spent much of his young life in the wheatbelt, in places like Trayning and Bencubbin: here he is at the bottom left of the team photo, in 1926, the year Dave turned 21.
+Dave spent much of his young life in the wheatbelt, in places like Trayning, Bencubbin and Kellerberrin: here he is at the bottom left of the team photo, in 1926, the year Dave turned 21.

 Dave is dressed for the city here, but seems to be in the bush.